google/clusterfuzzlite/docs/running-clusterfuzzlite/github_actions.md

 {% endraw %}

 Optionally, edit the following fields to customize your settings:
+- `language` Change to the language of your target code.
 - `sanitizers` Change or enable more sanitizers.
 - `fuzz-seconds` Change the amount of time spent fuzzing.
 - `storage-repo`, `storage-repo-branch`,